SSR-Speech: Towards Stable, Safe and Robust Zero-shot Text-based Speech Editing and Synthesis: Experiments

 The SSR-Speech model has the same architecture as VoiceCraft, which consists of 16 Transformer layers with hidden size of 2048 and 12 attention heads.
 The output of the final layer is passed through four separate 2-layer MLP modules to generate prediction logits.
 Following VoiceCraft, we employ the ScaledAdam optimizer and Eden scheduler \cite{DBLP:journals/corr/abs-2401-07333}, with a base learning rate of 0.05, a batch size of 400k frames, and a total of 50k training steps with gradient accumulation.
 The weighting hyperparameters for the 4 codebooks are set to $(5, 1, 0.5, 0.1)$.
 The SSR-Speech model has 830M parameters and was trained on 8 NVIDIA V100 GPUs for 2 weeks.

 For inference, we use nucleus sampling \cite{DBLP:conf/iclr/HoltzmanBDFC20} with $p = 0.8$ and a temperature of 1.
 The extended masked span $\alpha$ is set to $0.12$ seconds.
-Based on initial experiments, we determined the optimal value for the hyperparameter $\gamma$ to be $1.5$.
+Based on initial experiments, we determined the optimal value for the hyperparameter $\gamma$ to be $1.5$ and $\beta$ to be $5$.